Zionified/Leetcode2022/README.md

-## Getting Started
+## Overview

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the Leetcode2022 repository.
+This is where I post some of my solutions to classical leetcode practices.

 ## Folder Structure